 And just a few more random thoughts:

 You can wear your socks if you want.
 I have big feet.
 They were in the doctor’s face.
 I felt better knowing that I had socks on.
 Do what makes you comfortable.

 Don’t spend any of your time worrying about your water breaking in public.
 It’s not so bad.
 But I’d keep a blanket or a vinyl tablecloth in the car just in case.

 Don’t force your partner to watch.
-Even Steven accidentally watched Miles being pushed into the world, and he’s never been the same since.
-He got a lot of pressure from the doctor to watch Alice, until I finally said, “He doesn’t have to watch!”
+My husband accidentally watched our first being pushed into the world, and he’s never been the same since.
+He got a lot of pressure from the doctor to watch the second, until I finally said, “He doesn’t have to watch!”
 It’s okay if he doesn’t watch – it’s still special.

 So – Nora – I’m sure that does absolutely nothing to calm you down.

 But relax.
 Take deep breaths.
 And know that what you’re feeling now is great practice for how you’re going to feel the rest of your life as a parent.

 All you can do is try to enjoy the experience and be grateful for whatever the plan my be – even though it’s not yours.